Q: How much space is needed to set up a prayer and reflection space? We don’t have much space available in the school…

 - Churches- if the local church is within walking distance and has space to set up a space this could be used but it is preferable to find space within the school.
 When you move prayer and reflection spaces into a church you can take away a bit from the point that prayer and reflection can happen anywhere and the purpose of building prayer and reflection into the life of the school.

 - Marquee on a school field- if no other options can be found- this is obviously a more labour intensive prayer and reflection space and requires people able to set up and pack away which takes time and involves fairly heavy lifting

 Q: What sort of activities or themes can be used?

 A: Themes for prayer and reflection spaces can be developed on a whole range of topics from school values to something that is being explored in RE or collective worship.
-A prayer space could be set up around a general theme (e.g. light, identity) or a bible story or biblical theme (e.g. The Lord’s prayer, The Trinity).
+A prayer and reflection space could be set up around a general theme (e.g. light, identity) or a bible story or biblical theme in appropriate contexts (e.g. The Lord’s prayer, The Trinity).
 All themes should be discussed and decided upon with the school.
-We have a range of activity ideas that have been successfully used in prayer spaces and can help with ideas around other themes.
-We do recommend that a starting prayer space be kept very simple with a theme of “Exploring Prayer and Reflection” so students understand the concept and this can be built on over time.
+We have a range of activity ideas that have been successfully used in prayer and reflection spaces and can help with ideas around other themes.
+We do recommend that a starting prayer and reflection space be kept very simple with a theme of “Exploring Prayer and Reflection” so students understand the concept and this can be built on over time.